firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

 ## Known Issues

+### Vsock device limitations

-### Vsock must be inactive during snapshot
+1. Vsock must be inactive during snapshot:

    Vsock device can break if snapshotted while having active connections.
 Firecracker snapshots do not capture any inflight network or vsock (through the linux unix domain socket backend) traffic that has left or not yet entered Firecracker.

-The above, coupled with the fact that Vsock control protocol is not resilient to vsock packet loss leads to Vsock device breakage when doing a snapshot while there are active Vsock connections.
+   The above, coupled with the fact that Vsock control protocol is not resilient to vsock packet loss, leads to Vsock device breakage when doing a snapshot while there are active Vsock connections.

-#### Workaround

-Close all active Vsock connections prior to snapshotting the VM.
+   _**Workaround**_: Close all active Vsock connections prior to snapshotting the VM.

+2. _Incremental/diff_ snapshots are not yet supported for Vsock devices.
+Creating a `diff` snapshot on a microVM with a `vsock` device configured is not allowed.